 Taking images with dynamic depth of field requires:

-- Portrait shooting mode selected in the Camera app for either front or back camera.
+• PORTRAIT shooting mode selected in the Camera app for either the front or back camera

 Realtime preview

-With it, you can regulate the bokeh amount directly during photo composition.
-Currently, you must tap the little “f”” in the upper-right corner of the Camera app in order to reveal a hidden Depth Control slider for adjusting the simulated aperture level before taking an image.
+You can regulate the bokeh amount directly during photo composition.
+To do that, tap the little (f) icon in the upper-right corner of the Camera app, and it will reveal a hidden Depth Control slider for adjusting the simulated aperture level before taking an image.

-Adjusting the bokeh during the preview doesn’t affect your ability to control it in post.
-Like with regular Portrait photos, you can remove the effect entirely without any quality or content loss.
+Adjusting the bokeh during the preview doesn’t affect your ability to control it in the post.
+Like with regular Portrait photos, you can remove the effect entirely without quality or content loss.

 How iPhone camera handles depth

-With the release of iOS 11 in September 2017 Apple began capturing and saving depth data alongside your portraits, using it to deliver a simple, flat bokeh effect in software.
+Apple captures and saves depth data alongside your portraits, using it to deliver a simple, flat bokeh effect in software.

-As iPhone camera sensors grew more sophisticated, Apple took the bokeh to the next level with the September 2018 release of the iOS 12 software and the new iPhone XS models.
+As iPhone camera sensors grow more sophisticated, Apple takes the bokeh to the next level with subsequent iOS updates.

-2018 iPhones are capable of capturing way more detailed segmentation masks thanks to the combination of the 2x faster camera sensors and the power of the A12 Bionic chip with hardware-assisted machine learning on an embedded Neural engine coprocessor.
+iPhones are capable of capturing way more detailed segmentation masks thanks to the combination of the faster camera sensors and the power of the A-series chips with hardware-assisted machine learning on an embedded Neural engine coprocessor.
 Paired with an algorithmic model that simulates the characteristics of the actual iPhone camera lens, Apple’s bokeh on the latest devices spreads out light sources without blowing them out.

 Larger aperture=more bokeh and shallower depth of field; smaller aperture=less blur